fatemaquaid987/BudgetApplication/README.md

 ## How to run

-On Windows open Command prompt or terminal on Mac.
+Open Command prompt on Windows or terminal on Mac.
 Set the FLASK_APP environment variable to your budget.py as: "set FLASK_APP=path/budget.py"
 Run the application using: "flask run"